aylinmuzaffarli/study-tracker/README.md

 # Study Session Tracker

-Alocal app I built to keep track of my study sessions.
+A local app I built to keep track of my study sessions.
 I wanted something to log what I study, set targets, and see my weekly progress — so I made this.

 ## What it does